siemens-nl-fa/Simatic-Ax-Tiax-Tutorial/doc/2-testing-framework.md

 - you know the test explorer and the `Run tests` button ✔
 - you can execute tests within the IDE ✔
 - you've knowledge about the command line based testing ✔
-- you know, where you find something about test coverage

 [Continue with next chapter](./3-exportToTia.md)